-What Should I Do after a Drunk Driving Arrest in La Presa, CA?
+What Should I Do After a Drunk Driving Arrest in La Presa, CA?

 An arrest is a frightening and disorienting experience that many have a challenging time grasping.
-During an arrest moment, it’s hard to understand what the correct action to take is and what might penalize you later on.
+During an arresting moment, it’s hard to understand what the correct action to take is and what might penalize you later on.
 Here are a few tips to keep in mind if you find yourself in a similar situation: